qu1x/lookatme/README.md

 Look at me and tell me my IPv4 and IPv6 address

 lookatme [OPTION]
-  ...via IPv4 and IPv6 in parallel (output unordered)
+  ...via IPv4 and IPv6 in parallel while printing IPv4 before IPv6.

 OPTIONs:
   -4             Via IPv4 only